bigratmonster/bigrat.monster/readme.md

 a picture of big rat

-## Important things
+## Copyright Information

 **If you are the owner or the copyright holder of the [big rat] image, please [contact me][email-copyright].**
-I would like to have your approval for us to host your image.
+I would like to have your approval for us to coutinue to host your image.

+If you would like to remove content due to copyright reasons, please don't submit a DMCA 😢
+Please [contact me][email-copyright] or open an [issue] (select "Copyright issue" when choosing templates) and I'll sort this out.

-## [merch.bigrat.monster]
+# [merch.bigrat.monster]

 The website is owned and operated by [humboldt123].
-That website is a joke, the merch store has closed.
+That website is a joke, the merch store has closed (for now).

 Please [contact him][email-skrub] for any content removals.